 Rashtrapati Bhavan - You will also visit the President’s House.

-Qutub Minar - Built in 1192 using bricks, the Qutub Minar is the tallest minaret of its kind and forms part of a UNESCO World Heritage Site located in Mehrauli.
+Qutub Minar - Constructed in 1192 using bricks, the Qutub Minar is the tallest minaret of its kind and is part of a UNESCO World Heritage Site located in Mehrauli.
 It stands within the historic Qutub Complex, which houses several other ancient monuments.

 Taj Mahal

-Itmad-ud-Daula - The Tomb of I’timād-ud-Daulah is a Mughal mausoleum in the city of Agra in the Indian state of Uttar Pradesh.
-Often described as a “jewel box” and sometimes called the “Bachcha Taj” or the “Baby Taj,” the tomb of I’timād-ud-Daulah is often regarded as a draft of the Taj Mahal.
+Itmad-ud-Daula - The Tomb of I’timād-ud-Daulah, often referred to as the “Baby Taj,” is a Mughal mausoleum in Agra, Uttar Pradesh.
+Described as a “jewel box,” it is sometimes considered a draft of the Taj Mahal.
 The guide will share the history of the Baby Taj, and you can enjoy the sightseeing.

 - Breakfast included